-To protect, conserve and promote an appreciation of the Sceilg Mhichíl WHP
+To protect, conserve and promote an appreciation of the Sceilg Mhichíl WHS

-The principal focus of the plan is the physical conservation of the WHP to ensure that it remains an iconic symbol of early monasticism.
-Its secondary aim is to promote an appreciation of the property's uniqueness (Outstanding Universal Value) to a local, national and world audience.
+The principal focus of the plan is the physical conservation of the site so as it will remain an iconic symbol of early monasticism.
+Its secondary aim is to promote an appreciation of its uniqueness (Outstanding Universal Value) to a local, national and world audience.

-Ireland will ensure the long-term conservation and preservation, to international best-practice standards, of the Sceilg Mhichíl WHP, with the appropriate guidance from the World Heritage Committee, the World Heritage Centre and advisory bodies such as ICOMOS and the International Union for Conservation of Nature (IUCN).
+Ireland will ensure the long-term conservation and preservation, to international best-practice standards, of the Sceilg Mhichíl WHS, with the appropriate guidance from the World Heritage Committee, the World Heritage Centre and advisory bodies such as ICOMOS and the International Union for Conservation of Nature (IUCN).